William Morris Hunt: Life and career

 Nor did Hunt confine himself to oil painting.
 He was prolific, working as a lithographer and sculptor as well.
 From 1850 to 1877, the Vermont native was Boston's leading portrait and landscape painter; there was a backlog of Brahmins clamoring to be painted by him.
 Hunt is widely credited for having influenced the styles of Winslow Homer, Childe Hassam and John Joseph Enneking.
 Hunt's signature lively brushwork, partly derived from study of contemporary European painting, marked a new phase in 'oil sketching' that was carried on by Homer and others.
 Other friends and associates included artist Frank Hill Smith.

 "The greatest of Boston painters", writes art historian G. W. Sheldon in his American Painters, "and one of the few really great American painters, Mr. William Morris Hunt, was born in Brattleboro, Vermont."
 While a friend and student of Millet, "Hunt is an entirely original artist, and every picture of his is a spontaneous and independent product."
 In a bit of art history revisionism, some scholars are now re-examining Hunt's powerful pull on other early New England artists, many better-known.
 Hunt was an important figure in New England arts and society.
 Besides collecting himself, Hunt encouraged other Boston collectors to buy works by European artists such as Millet, Monet and others.

 After one early exhibition of French artists at the Boston Athenaeum, including works by Millet and Rousseau, for instance, an art professor at Harvard had written a condemnation in a Boston newspaper.
 Outraged, painter Hunt fired back a response in The Boston Daily Advertiser.
 "It is not our fault we inherit ignorance in art," Hunt wrote, "but we are not obliged to advertise it."

 In 1867, for instance, Hunt and his wife sailed to Paris to attend the opening of the Exposition Universelle.
 In his lectures and art classes, Hunt attracted large numbers of students, many of them from prominent Brahmin families.
+Starting in 1868, he began teaching women at the request of Helen M. Knowlton, facing backlash from his peers who thought he was wasting his time.
 The Boston philosopher and author William James studied with Hunt for a time, before turning away from painting to concentrate on his writing.
-In 1871 Hunt was elected into the National Academy of Design as an Associate Academician.
+In 1871 Hunt was elected to the National Academy of Design as an Associate Academician.